Gary Anthony Ramsay: Career

 According to an interview with Ramsay, he stated that he had made a decision to leave NY1 after 15 years in the summer of 2007.
 Following his meeting with NY1 executives, he continued to work as a news anchor for the station.
 In November of that year, Ramsay phoned a live show on the same network as NY1 News under a false name.
 He then made a number of comments on the developing news story.
 This was later picked up by NY1 executives as Ramsay, who went onto describe his actions as "a flash moment of frustration".
 This led Ramsay to resign from his role at NY1 after 15 years as an anchor on the network.

 Many other New York-based tabloids picked up on the story, but many quoted inaccuracies when compared to the New York Times article.
 This included the NY Daily News, who had stated Ramsay was sacked from his role, when according to the NY Times he had quit.

 Ramsay was one of the founding members of Arise News, along with Nduka Obaigbena.
 The news station broadcasts 24-hour coverage from broadcast hubs in London, New York, Johannesburg and Lagos.
 In 2009, Ramsay was quoted by AdWeek in his role as President of the New York Association of Black Journalists, following the firing of a journalist from the New York Post.

 In 2010, NY1 was the defendant against one of its former employees, who sued the station.
 Ramsay was called to the stand as a witness during the trial, which dated back to his time of employment at NY1.
-NY1 prevailed in the suit as the jury rejected all the allegations.
+NY1 prevailed in the suit.